 Any petitions for adjustments must meet the District procedures governing billing adjustments as adopted by the WWD Board of Directors.
-An appeal for Water Billing Adjustment Form must be completed and submitted to the District along with any repair receipts (if available).
+An appeal for Water Billing Adjustment Form (PDF) must be completed and submitted to the District along with any repair receipts (if available).

 Requests for Sewer Service Charge adjustments will be forwarded to the City of Daly City’s North San Mateo County Sanitation District (NSMCSD) for their board’s review and final approval.
 Notifications of any adjustments will be made in writing.

 If you are going to be out-of-town and have not yet received or paid your bill, the District recommends that you contact the District Office at (650) 589-1435 or click here to contact us, to get an approximate amount due on your account or schedule an extension of your payment.

 Also, when you go on vacation for an extended period of time you may want to consider closing your main water shut-off valve.
 The most likely locations for this valve are: where the water supply pipe enters your home, near your clothes washer hook-up or near your water heater.
 Should you need help locating your house valve, please contact the District for assistance.